We are committed to creating a healthy planet and regularly donate to important projects supporting sustainability.

 63) Use a Citibank ATM to withdraw more than 10,000rs at one time.
 As far as I know, all other ATMs across India will not let you withdraw more than $150 (10,000rs).
 With all the fees you may have in your home country this can be quite annoying and costly.
 Citibank allows you to withdraw whatever your daily maximum in your home country is e.g $500.

 64) Get a fresh wad of 10 rupee notes.
 Go to the bank and get a crispy wad of 10 rupee notes because firstly, the 10rs notes are often disgustingly used and dirty.
 Secondly, it’s one of the smallest denominations of money in a note, so it will be handy for everyday purchases.
 Thirdly, it’s the perfect amount for tipping.
 Lastly, it also helps with bargaining so that you can have exact change.

 65) Conceal your money & passport under clothing: I have had pickpockets and beggars put their hand in my pocket looking for money.
-Since I keep my valuables on my chest, concealed under my clothing in a passport pouch, I’ve never had anything stolen.
+Since I keep my valuables on my chest, concealed under my clothing in a neck wallet, I’ve never had anything stolen.